Optimizing Specification of Non-Gapped Line Arresters

 Fig. 1: Typical disconnector characteristics showing opening time versus power frequency current.

 The lower the short circuit current, the longer opening time is needed for the disconnector.
 As such, it may be more critical for non-directly earthed systems to facilitate fast reclosing versus directly earthed systems, if the disconnector is not fast enough.
 Another important criterion is that, once triggered to operate, the disconnector never be allowed to stop before opening is complete, even if the short-circuit current disappears.
 If this requirement is not fulfilled, there will be another tripping of the line when it recloses since the short-circuited arrester is still connected to earth.
-In all applications, disconnector operation separates the earth wire from the arrester.
-For EHV applications, the length of earth lead is sometimes several meters and so some weight is typically installed to make the earth connection heavier so it falls faster – even if there are heavy wind gusts.

 Arrester Characteristics

 Arrester and disconnector characteristics have to be coordinated to ensure optimal selection based on target performance goals and investment costs.
 For a typical application of lightning protection, NGLAs are only installed on towers to prevent flashover of line insulators.
-Since the lightning stroke travels in two directions, the NGLAs will share the related charges between them so there is no need for them to have very high charge capability.
+As the lightning stroke travels in two directions, the NGLAs will share the related charges between them so there is no need for them to have very high charge capability.
 The exception is systems without shield wires, which have higher probability of seeing direct phase lightning strokes.
 In this situation, NGLAs need somewhat higher charge capabilities.
 At the same time, it should be noted that if lightning strokes have very high charges, no arrester will survive.

 In order to optimize arrester charge class, all switching and TOV stresses should be handled by substation arresters, especially in the case of EHV systems.
 This is easily accomplished by specifying an NGLA to have higher residual voltage characteristics.
 This way, all high energy surges from switching operations and/or capacitor discharges are handled by substation arresters and the NGLAs are protected from such stresses.
 There is no risk of lost protection due to the fact that separation effects in the tower are limited and typical critical flashover voltages of line insulators are very high compared to residual voltages of the NGLA.
 TOV stresses, however, are different since a disconnector cannot distinguish between short-circuit currents and arrester currents during such stresses.
 Thus, coordination of arrester and disconnector characteristics is necessary, especially for non-directly earthed systems.